cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/3-add-leaderboard.md

 +  TStoreKey = "transient_leaderboard"
 ```

 Adjust `app.go` so that it gives the keeper a valid key.
-And take this opportunity to fix an Ignite bug on `memKeys`:
+Also take this opportunity to fix an Ignite bug on `memKeys`:

 ```diff-go [https://github.com/cosmos/b9-checkers-academy-draft/blob/leaderboard-handling/app/app.go#L419-L420]
     app.LeaderboardKeeper = *leaderboardmodulekeeper.NewKeeper(